 Your Veterinary Technician diploma gives you many career opportunities

-Graduates may find a range of occupations as a member of a veterinary health care team, including employment in veterinary hospitals, pharmaceutical sales, diagnostic labs, research facilities, zoos, animal shelters, livestock health management or food animal inspections.
+Graduates may find employment as a member of a veterinary health care team in veterinary hospitals, diagnostic labs, research facilities, zoos, and animal shelters, or may find employment related to pharmaceutical sales, livestock health management, or food animal inspections.

 What courses are included in the Veterinary Technician diploma program?

 3 General Education Courses

 Semester 1 courses are listed below.
 For a full list of courses in the program including course descriptions, view the Veterinary Technician program outline.

 - VETC 1002 – Veterinary Anatomy and Physiology 1

 - VETC 1003 – Introduction to Veterinary Technology

 - VETC 1021 – Animal Husbandry and Handling